WordOps/docs.wordops.net/docs/how-to/get-a-plus-grade-ssllabs.md

 ### Switching HSTS off

 It's not recommended to disable HSTS because web browser will store the HSTS directive for a long time (6 months) and will not allow access over HTTP even after disabling HSTS on the server.
-However, if you absolutely need to disable HSTS, you can use the following command :
+However, if you absolutely need to disable HSTS, you can use the following command:

 ```bash
 wo site update site.tld --hsts=off